timhae/reconya/README.md

 - 👮 Run with least privilege required for network scanning
 - 🔄 Keep dependencies updated to patch security vulnerabilities
 - 🧪 Regularly test your deployment for security issues

+## 🔧 Troubleshooting

+### Common Issues

+#### Application Not Accessible
+- Make sure ports 3001 and 3008 are not in use by other applications
+- Check that Docker containers are running with `docker ps`
+- View logs with `./logs.sh` to identify any startup errors
+- If the page is blank or shows "Cannot GET /", check the nginx configuration to ensure static files are being served correctly from `/usr/share/nginx/html`

+#### CORS Issues
+- If you see CORS errors in the browser console, check:
+  - The CORS configuration in `backend/middleware/cors.go`
+  - The proxy configuration in nginx.conf to ensure proper API routing
+  - The axiosConfig.ts to ensure it's using the correct API URL
+- For local development, set the Access-Control-Allow-Origin header to "*"
+- For production, set it to your specific domain

+#### Authentication Issues
+- For development, API endpoints are set to bypass authentication
+- For production, uncomment the middleware.AuthMiddleware wrapper in main.go
+- If you see "Unauthorized" errors, ensure the JWT token is properly set
+- The default login is admin/admin for development environment

+#### Permission Issues
+- Some network scanning operations require elevated privileges
+- Make sure Docker has the necessary network permissions
+- If using host networking, run with appropriate privileges

+#### Database Issues
+- Check that the data directory is writable by the application
+- If database errors occur, try removing and recreating the data directory

+#### Network Scanning Not Working
+- Verify the network range is correctly specified in the .env file
+- Ensure the application has access to the target network
+- Check that nmap is installed in the Docker container
+- Check firewall settings that might block ICMP or TCP scanning
+- Note: Docker containers may have limited network scanning capabilities due to container isolation

+### Getting Help
+If you're experiencing issues not covered here, please:
+1. Check the logs using `./logs.sh`
+2. Open an issue in the GitHub repository with detailed information
+3. Include log output and system information in your report

 ## 🤝 Contributing